 While most of us only think of our Greenville lawn and garden in the summer months, regular upkeep throughout the year keeps your yard looking greener and your garden full of life.

-- Starting with fall, bushes and plants need to be trimmed, sprinklers should be emptied, and grass should be fertilized for the last time.
+- Starting with fall, bushes and plants need to be trimmed, sprinklers should be emptied, and grass should be fertilized for the final time.

 - Winter in Greenville is strightforward, once it freezes, let your grass be.
 If you maintained it in the fall, it’s resting until warmer weather!

 - With the warming of spring comes the first mow of the year, beginning starter plants indoors, and the plans of yard improvements.